batchframe

 # ![logo](./assets/Batchframe_Logo_Small.png) Batchframe

-> A framework for small, repeated tasks.
+> A python framework for decomposable, repetitive tasks.

 This CLI tool/framework aims to provide out-of-the-box functionality for many common tasks one might have when building python scripts that do a simple task repeatedly.